sdg002/AzureTrials/rotate-storage-account-keys/Readme.md

 ## Rotation of keys

-Implementing a VPN , while the best of solutions, is not trivial.
-The network topology must be designed to support VPN and network rules must be applied to the Azure Storage accounts and Comos accounts so that any access outside of the specified VNETs is prohibited.
+Implementing a VPN, while the best of solutions, is not trivial.
+The network topology must be designed to support VPN and network rules must be applied to the Azure Storage accounts and Comos DB accounts so that any access outside of the specified VNETs is prohibited.
-Rotation of keys is a fairly straightfoward approach.
-How does it help? .
+Rotation of keys is a fairly straightforward approach.
+How does it help?
-Regular key rotation significantly limits your company's exposure in the unexpected event that a Storage account or CosmosDB account key were to fall in the hands of an attacker.
+Regular key rotation significantly limits your company's exposure in the unexpected event that a Storage account or Cosmos DB account key were to fall in the hands of an attacker.

 ---

 # What is the idea behind key rotation?
 The workflow is as follows:
-- Both Storage accounts and CosmosDB accounts come with a pair of keys.
-(Named as Primary/Secondary in case of CosmosDB, Key1/Key2 in case of Storage account)
+- Both Storage accounts and Cosmos DB accounts come with a pair of keys.
+(Named as Primary/Secondary in case of Cosmos DB, Key1/Key2 in case of Storage account)
 - Your application configuration is wired up with the *Primary key* (as an example, could have been *Secondary key*)
 - You want to rotate the keys every N days
 - Generate a new *Secondary key* by using the Portal/CLI/PowerShell.
 You selected *Secondary key* because the *Primary key* was active.